-Each pack include Popup greeting card, Thank you and meaning; Wishing note paper; yellow emulsion Envelope, Poly bag to cover and protect all.
+Each pack include popup cards, Thank you and meaning; Wishing note paper; yellow emulsion Envelope, Poly bag to cover and protect all.

 Our popup cards buying my website or Amazon. if you want to buy more and want a lower price, contact me by email or leave a message in the contact menu: https://cutpopup.com/contact.